 If you do notice a change in smell in your poop- from “not so great” to “very, very bad”- this could be a sign that something more serious is taking place within your gut.
 If the smell continues for several days, you may want to consult your doctor who can perform a colonoscopy if needed.

-You may have heard of the The Bristol Stool Scale in the past, which was designed in the 1990’s to be a medical aid that classifies poop into one of seven categories.
-When physicians meet with patients and discuss their digestive health, they can use the Bristol scale to locate the patient’s typical poop and learn what may be causing a problem.
+You may have heard of the The Bristol Stool Chart in the past, which was designed in the 1990’s to be a medical aid that classifies poop into one of seven categories.
+When physicians meet with patients and discuss their digestive health, they can use the Bristol chart to locate the patient’s typical poop and learn what may be causing a problem.

 The idea behind designing the scale was to classify how poop looks depending on the time that it takes for the poop to form in the colon, or the poop’s “transit time”.
 If a poop is considered abnormal, it usually falls into categories 1-2 (which are signs of constipation and poop being held too long in the body) or categories 6-7 (which are signs of diarrhea and the poop moving too quickly through the body).

-According to The Bristol Stool Scale, the seven types of stool are:
+According to The Bristol Stool Chart, the seven types of stool are:

 - Type 1: Separate hard lumps, like nuts (hard to pass)